bids-standard/bids-specification/src/06-longitudinal-and-multi-site-studies.md

 # Longitudinal and multi-site studies

 Multiple sessions (visits) are encoded by adding an extra layer of directories and file names in the form of `ses-<label>`.
-Session label MUST consist only of alphanumeric characters `[a-zA-Z0-9]` and SHOULD be consistent across subjects.
+Session labels MUST consist only of alphanumeric characters `[a-zA-Z0-9]` and SHOULD be consistent across subjects.
 If numbers are used in session labels we RECOMMEND using zero padding (for example `ses-01`, `ses-11` instead of `ses-1`, `ses-11`).
 This makes